arbor-sim/arbor/doc/cpp/probe_sample.rst

 Cable cell probes
 -----------------

-Various properties of a a cable cell can be sampled via one of the cable cell specific probeset address described below.
+Various properties of a cable cell can be sampled.
 They fall into two classes: scalar probes are associated with a single real value, such as a membrane voltage or mechanism state value at a particular location; vector probes return multiple values corresponding to a quantity sampled over a whole cell.